rmarti55/FigmaMCP/FigmaMCPinstructions.md

 3.  **Analyze:** The command revealed that `9.0.5` did not exist and that the latest versions were `9.0.0-alpha.*`.
 A quick check of `package.json` showed all other Storybook packages were also incorrectly set to `9.0.5`.
 4.  **Execute:** I made a single, precise edit to `package.json`, aligning all `storybook` packages to the latest valid alpha version.

 **Result:** The build succeeded on the very next push.
 This confirms the value of a systematic, data-driven approach over reactive guessing.
 This is our new standard.

+### 3. Storybook Component Hierarchy

+**Principle:** All components must be organized according to a consistent, logical hierarchy based on Atomic Design principles.
+This ensures our Storybook is clean, scalable, and easy to navigate.

+**Structure:** We will use the following path structure in the `title` of our Storybook stories:
+*   `Design System/Atoms/[ComponentName]` for basic, indivisible components (e.g., Button, Input, Label).
+*   `Design System/Molecules/[ComponentName]` for simple groups of Atoms (e.g., a search form with an Input and a Button).
+*   `Design System/Organisms/[ComponentName]` for complex components that compose multiple Atoms and Molecules (e.g., Header, Sidebars, Dashboards).

+**Rule:** I will adhere to this structure for all new components and will refactor existing components as needed.
+I will not create arbitrary top-level folders.